-If a vector $\uvt$ yields a positive fitness change $\Delta \Ftemp$, it represents a beneficial ``spontaneous'' enzyme rhythm.
-This holds for any eigenvector of $\Futut$ with a positive eigenvalue.
-Since $\Futut$ is Hermitian, it has real-valued eigenvalues and its eigenvectors span the whole space of possible amplitude vectors.
-For beneficial spontaneous enzyme rhythms to exist, the reference state must be fitness-stable against any static enzyme changes but fitness-unstable against certain enzyme rhythms.
-This means: all eigenvalues of $\Fuu$ must be negative and some eigenvalue of $\Futut(\omega)$, for some frequency $\omega \ne 0$, must be positive.
-To find the small-amplitude rhythm with the highest fitness advantage, we compute the eigenvector $\uvt^{\rm opt}$ with the largest eigenvalue (called principal fitness synergy $\sigma(\omega)$).
-This eigenvector represents the best enzyme rhythm at a given norm $||\evt||$. \co{this will be the best solution for small oscillations. what if constraints make this vector impossible? include again lagrange multipliers? nee geht glaube ich nicht ..} Its elements define amplitudes and phases of all enzymes.
-If there exist beneficial enzyme rhythms at different frequencies, the one with the highest principal synergy $\sigma$ will be most beneficial, and thus most likely to appear in evolution.
-If $\sigma$ has a maximum at $\omega =0$, there is no clear selection advantage to oscillations of finite frequency are dispreferred.
+Any vector $\evt$ with a positive fitness change $\Delta \Ftemp$ represents a beneficial, ``self-promoting'' enzyme rhythm.
+This holds, for example, for all eigenvectors of $\Fetet$ with positive eigenvalues.
+Since $\Fetet$ is Hermitian, its eigenvalues are real-valued and its eigenvectors span the space of possible amplitude vectors.
+A self-promoting enzyme rhythm requires that the reference state be fitness-stable against static enzyme changes, but fitness-unstable against certain enzyme rhythms.
+This means: all eigenvalues of $\Fee$ must be negative, but at least one eigenvalue of $\Fetet(\omega)$, for some non-zero frequency $\omega$, must be positive.
+What is the most profitable enzyme rhythm at a given frequency?
+The eigenvector $\evt^{\rm opt}$ with the largest eigenvalue (called principal fitness synergy $\sigma(\omega)$) represents the best enzyme rhythm with a given norm $||\evt||$. \co{this will be the best solution for small oscillations. what if constraints make this vector impossible? include again lagrange multipliers? nee geht glaube ich nicht ..} Its elements define amplitudes and phases of all enzymes.
+If there exist beneficial enzyme rhythms at different frequencies, those with the highest principal synergy $\sigma$ have the biggest selection advantage and are most likely to emerge in evolution.
+If the benefit is maximal at $\omega =0$, oscillations of finite frequency are dispreferred.
 If we consider large-amplitude oscillations, the optimal enzyme rhythms are not simply given by eigenvectors, but may also shaped by the amplitude constraints. \end{enumerate}